 - Improved convenience: With the rise of 5G and smart technology in healthcare, patients have more ability to manage their conditions and health needs.
 For example, smart insulin pens, and glucose monitoring devices help people keep tabs on their health needs with minimal disruption to their lives.

 - Lower costs for patients: As the technology improves, many IoT devices will become more affordable, edging us closer to health equity.
 That’s good news for patients.

 - Lower costs for hospitals: Hospitals rely on their complex medical equipment, such as X-ray machines, CAT scanners, and magnetic resonance imagers (MRI).
 The cost of replacing one of those machines is exorbitant, and any amount of machine downtime is costly.
 With IoT devices that monitor these machines and alert technicians about problems, hospitals can perform better predictive maintenance and avoid costly downtime.

 - Furthermore, hospitals can use sensors to track supply inventory, optimizing their usage and spending on gases, chemicals, and disposable items like masks, gloves, and syringes.

 What to expect

-IoT is one of the fastest-growing digital health trends of 2021 — DataProt reports a compound annual growth rate (CAGR) of 28.6% this year.
+IoT is one of the fastest-growing digital health trends — DataProt reports a compound annual growth rate (CAGR) of 28.6% this year.
 This growth is supported by the global adoption of cloud computing and mobile apps.